jackson-dean/ember-goto/README.md

 # Ember Go To

 This is a WIP.
-Expect issues and please report them.

-Makes 'Go to Definition' work for ember applications.
-Supports in-repo addons and engines.
+Makes 'Go to Definition' work for ember applications with in-repo addons and for resolving modules from the node_modules directory.
 Relies on namespaced, absolute import paths.
-Also provides a "Related Files" feature which displays related files based on the current file, which is available via the context menu and a command in the command palette.
+Also provides a "Related Files" feature which displays related files based on the current file, which is available via a command in the command palette.

 ## Features

-Right click over any import path string, or component invocation inside a template, and select "Go to Definition".
-Or use the default keybinding, "f12".

-Right click in any file and select "Related Files" or do the same from the command palette to reveal a list of related files.
+- "Go to Definition" for named and default imports in javascript files.
+- "Go to Definition" for component and helper invocations in templates.
+- "Related files" for navigating quickly betweeen js/hbs/test locations depending on the current open file.

 ## Extension Settings